 By providing the planning requirements applicable to development, the Territory Plan is an effective tool in minimising or avoiding the impact of natural hazards such as bush fire.
 From a risk management perspective, the safest approach is always to avoid high risk areas.
 District and zone policies, as well as the Subdivision Policy, consider the impacts of natural hazards and how they can be minimised through the location and design of developments.

 Figure 4.
 Territory planning framework

-Administration and governance
+Administration and

-Key statutory information necessary to administer and operate the Territory Plan.
+Key statutory information

+operate the Territory Plan.